mui/mui-x/docs/src/pages/components/data-grid/accessibility/accessibility.md

 ### Density selector

-To enable the density selector you need to compose a toolbar containing the `GridDensitySelector` component, and apply it using the `Toolbar` property in the grid `components` prop.
+To enable the density selector you need to compose a toolbar containing the `GridToolbarDensitySelector` component, and apply it using the `Toolbar` property in the grid `components` prop.

 The user can change the density of the data grid by using the density selector from the toolbar.